 Alarm/Error Message Alarm Description POWER OUTAGE This alarm message indicates that the E-Sampler power has been cycled off and then back on.
 This can mean that there was a power failure or that someone simply unplugged the unit to turn it off.
 The E-Sampler alarm display will show OFF time indicating how long the power was off, and ON time indicating how long the power was on before the power failure.
 A second type of power alarm can be shown on the display as a COP RESET.
 This means "Computer Operating Properly", and will only occur when the E-Sampler firmware is flash updated by the user.
 This is normal and does not indicate a failure.
 INTERNAL COMM DOWN!
 This alarm indicates that there was an internal SPI bus failure, preventing the CPU from communicating with the I/O board for 10 seconds or more.
 The time and date of the error will be displayed.
 The E-Sampler will stop operation until internal communication is restored.
 If these errors occur regularly you will need to contact Met One.
-LASER FAILURE Refer to the Laser Current Logic section, Occurs when the MD engine laser current is on ZERO CALIBRATE ERROR ZERO STABILITY ERROR Refer to the Self-Test logic section.
+LASER FAILURE Refer to the Laser Current Logic section.
+Occurs when the MD engine laser current is out of range.
+The alarm is cleared when the laser current is within range.
+ZERO CALIBRATE ERROR Refer to the Self-Test Event logic section.
+Occurs during the Self-Test event when the MD engine output is out of range.
+The alarm is cleared when the next event does not fail.
+ZERO STABILITY ERROR Refer to the Self-Test logic section.
 Occurs during the Self-Test event when the MD engine output stability is out of range.
 The alarm is cleared when the next event does not fail.
 PRESSURE FAILED This occurs when communication is lost to the digital pressure sensor.
 A failed pressure sensor is forced to read 101306 Pa or 29.9 inHg.
 FLOW FAILED This alarm indicates that the flow system is more than 5% out of regulation for more than 5 minutes.
 The alarm display will show the actual flow rate and the time and date of the error.
-BATTERY WARNING The BATTERY WARNING occurs if the input voltage drops below 11.2 volts and clears when the voltage restores to above 11.7 volts.
-BATTERY FAILED occurs if the voltage or BATTERY FAILED drops below 10.5 volts and clears when the voltage restores to above 11.7 volts.
-The time and date of the error will be displayed, along with the actual voltage.
+BATTERY WARNING or The BATTERY WARNING occurs if the input voltage drops below 11.2 volts and clears when the voltage restores to above 11.7 volts.
+BATTERY FAILED occurs if the voltage drops below 10.5 volts and clears when the voltage restores to above 11.7 volts.
+The time BATTERY FAILED and date of the error will be displayed, along with the actual voltage.
 DETECTOR ERROR Refer to the Self-Test Event logic.
 Occurs during the Self-Test event when the MD engine output is out of range.
 The alarm is cleared when the next event does not fail.
 SOLENOID ERROR Refer to the Self-Test Event logic section.
-Occurs during the Self-Test event when the engine output is out of range.
+Occurs during the Self-Test event when the MD engine output is out of range.
 The alarm is cleared when the next event does not fail.